pyrddlgym-project/pyRDDLGym/docs/jax.rst

      - Whether to print summary information from the planner to console
    * - test_rolling_window
      - Smoothing window over which to calculate test return
+   * - train_seconds
+     - Maximum seconds to train for

 .. list-table:: ``plot_kwargs`` in ``[Training]``